 In this guide, we will compare the two DFS Operators to help you decide whether FanDuel or DraftKings is the right DFS site for you.

-- FanDuel vs DraftKings: Daily Fantasy Sports
+FanDuel vs DraftKings: Verdict

 Playing on either site can be enjoyable, but DraftKings is going to take the cake between the two.
 Which is strange, considering FanDuel is consistently the month-after-month handle leader in most states.

-However, FanDuel has a number of different issues that should be brought to light.
+That being said, FanDuel has a number of different issues that should be brought to light.

-For one, FanDuel is almost always having problems with their website and mobile app.
+For one, FanDuel is almost always having problems with its website and mobile app.
 During NFL Sundays, it becomes a rite of passage to scroll the Twitter timeline and see if everyone is having the same issues you are.
 Also, this season alone, FanDuel has already had issues with the scores not being updated in live time and the site or app just not working at all.
 This can be extremely frustrating in those late-swap contests where you can change different players in the 4 pm games.

 Meanwhile, DraftKings hasn’t had many issues on the DFS front, but it did have an issue once this season on an NFL Sunday on the betting side.

-One thing most players will flock to DraftKings for is the preciseness that exists in the scoring system.
+One thing most players will flock to DraftKings Daily Fantasy Sports for is the preciseness that exists in the scoring system.
 For example, fantasy football contests have pass-catchers receiving one whole point whereas it is only 0.5 on FanDuel.
 Not to mention, you don’t have to roster a kicker on DraftKings like you would on FanDuel.

 Furthermore, every statistic is accounted for as it is in the NBA and MLB.
 For instance, players receive bonuses for double-doubles, triple-doubles, and 3-pointers.